seekdavidlee/eklee-keyvault/README.md

 Optionally, if you own a domain name, you can have a sub domain name configured as a variable using the key `CUSTOM_DOMAIN_NAME`.
 Be sure to do this after the first deployment as you will need to use the dynamic static web app default hostname.

 Once the first deployment completes, follow the steps [here](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain) to point your sub domain (CNAME) to the static web app default hostname.
 You will also need to update the Authentication Url for your app registration in Entra like so `https://<Your Sub Domain>/authentication/login-callback`.
 The SSL cert will be taken care for you by Azure.
-We shoulld note the second deployment may take several minutes to complete.
+We should note the second deployment may take several minutes to complete.
 If it does not complete in 15 mins, there could be related to an issue with the error `Microsoft.Web/staticSites/customDomains Forbidden`.
 You will still notice in static web app that it is now using your sub domain.
 If this is the only error, you can cancel this deployment and safely try to access your app.

 ```json
 {